seedstack/website/content/docs/seed/manual/transactions/index.md

         weight: 10
 ---

-**SEED transaction management** allows interactions between the application code and one or more external resource(s) to be done transactionally (ie. in an all-or-nothing paradigm).
-It is used in conjunction with other supports handling external resources such as **persistence** or **messaging**.
+Seed transaction management allows interactions between the application code and one or more external resource(s) to be done transactionally (ie. in an all-or-nothing paradigm).
+It is used in conjunction with other supports handling external resources such as persistence or messaging.
 For more detail about transactions, refer to this [wikipedia page](http://en.wikipedia.org/wiki/Transaction_processing).

 # Maven dependency

-Below snippet adds SEED transaction management to your application:
+Below snippet adds Seed transaction management to your application:

 	<dependency>
 		<groupId>org.seedstack.seed</groupId>
 		<artifactId>seed-transaction-support</artifactId>
 	</dependency>

-**This dependency is not required when it is transitively provided by another support dependency (eg. JPA, JMS, …)**
+Note that this dependency is rarely explicitly required as it is transitively provided by any transaction-capable support like JPA persistence, JMS, ...

 # Transaction manager